Geisinger’s multidisciplinary pain management program can help.

 Alternative therapies that work with the body’s natural healing processes do exist.
 And Geisinger’s multidisciplinary pain management program (called MPP for short) is designed to help patients who suffer from chronic pain find the right solutions to overcome it.

-The MPP at Geisinger Woodbine Lane in Danville is an 8-month program that helps its patients overcome chronic pain through group support and lifestyle modifications.
+The MPP at Geisinger Woodbine Lane in Danville, also available through virtual appointments, is an 8-session program that helps its patients overcome chronic pain through group support and lifestyle modifications.
 These include:

 - Mindfulness and relaxation: Deep breathing, stretching and relaxation help focus your mind, so you can manage pain.